MOZGIII/waymark/docs/Architecture.md

 The `start_workers` binary polls for the work to be done.
 Launch this a single time for each worker node you have in your cluster.
-Worker processes read their configuration from `DATABASE_URL` plus optional `CARABINER_*` environment variables (partition ID, poll interval, batch size, worker count, etc.) so the loop can be tuned per deployment without CLI flags.
-The dispatcher shares a single `Database` handle with the worker bridge, repeatedly calls `dispatch_actions()` for the configured partition, and streams the resulting payloads through the round-robin worker pool.
+Worker processes read their configuration from `DATABASE_URL` plus optional `CARABINER_*` environment variables (poll interval, batch size, worker count, etc.) so the loop can be tuned per deployment without CLI flags.
+The dispatcher shares a single `Database` handle with the worker bridge, repeatedly calls `dispatch_actions()` to dequeue pending actions, and streams the resulting payloads through the round-robin worker pool.
 Workers still have no direct database access – they only handle gRPC traffic from the dispatcher.

 ```
 +-------------------+       poll queued actions        +---------------------+